 We formed and launched a managed joint venture, Upsilon RFO, a Bermuda-domiciled special purpose insurer, to provide additional capacity to the worldwide aggregate and peroccurrence primary and retrocessional property catastrophe excess of loss market.
 Upsilon RFO's creation further enhances our efforts to match desirable reinsurance risk with efficient capital through a strategic capital structure.
-Upsilon RFO is considered a variable interest entity ("VIE").
-As a result, we consolidate Upsilon RFO and all significant inter-company transactions have been eliminated.
+Original business is written directly by Upsilon RFO under fully-collateralized reinsurance contracts capitalized through the sale of nonvoting shares to us and RenaissanceRe Upsilon Fund Ltd. ("Upsilon Fund").
+Upsilon RFO is considered a variable interest entity ("VIE") as it has insufficient equity capital to finance its activities without additional financial support and RenaissanceRe is the primary beneficiary.
+As a result, Upsilon RFO is consolidated in RenaissanceRe's financial statements.